dackerman/aishell/README.md

 ## Usage

-AIShell comes in two versions:
+AIShell provides two interfaces for the same functionality:

-### Shell Script Version (Recommended for Command Pre-filling)
+### Shell Script (Recommended for Command Pre-filling)

-The shell script version can pre-fill commands in your terminal using rlwrap:
+The shell script version uses rlwrap to pre-fill commands in your terminal:

 ```sh
 ./aishell.sh "find all images modified in the last week"